Jordnos/CPSC210_Project/README.md

 ## Phase 2 User Stories

 - As a user, I want to be able to save the account list and leaderboard to a file.
 - As a user, I want to be able to load an account list and leaderboard from a file.

+## Phase 3 User Stories

+- As a user, I want to be able to change passwords of my account.
+- As a user, I want to be able to delete my account from the account list and scores.